NicholasSynovic/research_ai-usage-in-science/README.md

 aggregated works, we recommend reproducers of our work to leverage the stored responses.

-## Automated Analysis With Ollama Reasoning Models
+## Automated Analysis With Ollama Models

-asdf
+Leveraging the results from the author agreement process described in our paper, we leveraged pre-trained foundational reasoning and non-reasoning models to automatically review the bulk of remaining papers

 ## Dependencies